scopeusc/scope-f20/seminars/chrome-extensions/README.md

-## Chrome extensions seminar on 9/8 by Gautum Jethwani
+## Chrome extensions seminar on 9/8 by Gautam Jethwani